 4. You pretend not to see an acquaintance in public.

-5. You avoid being alone with people you don’t know well.
+5. You avoid being alone with people who you don’t know well.

 It’s happened to all of us.
-You’re walking with your good friend (somebody you feel truly comfortable with), when suddenly, your friend’s acquaintance shows up.
-First, it feels okay, and you patiently listen to their small talk, until your friend’s phone rings or they leave to go to the bathroom.
+You’re hanging out with a good friend (someone who you feel comfortable with, which is a rare occurence for us introverts), when suddenly, your friend’s acquaintance shows up.
+First, it might feel OK, as you patiently listen to their small talk and look for a way to join the conversation.
+Then your friend’s phone rings or he leaves to use the bathroom.

-Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned.
-It might seem like a small thing, but for the introvert, it can be very awkward!
-I always feel so relieved when my friend is finally back and takes over the conversation.
+Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned!
+It might seem like a small thing, but for me, it can feel very awkward, as introverts generally need time to warm up to new people.
+I always feel so relieved when my friend comes back and takes over the conversation.

 Why call when you can write?
-As an introvert, I try to apply this rule in any situation.
+As an introvert, I apply this rule to all situations.
 At work, if my manager needs some information and asks me to call a colleague in another department, I never do.
-Instead, I try to find a way to send an email or text message.
-Sometimes my manager gets impatient: “So have you found out about ___?”
+Instead, I send an email or a text.
+Sometimes my manager gets impatient: “Have you found out about ___?”
 That’s when I might tell a white lie, saying, “Nobody picked up, so I had to write an email.”

-I don’t love lying to my boss, but honestly, this is just the most comfortable way for me to deal with such situations.
-There are indeed situations when a call is inevitable, but in most cases, this trick works.
-The same thing works for other services.
-There’s almost always a way to get in contact via a company’s website chat bot or contact form.
-Less stress — happier introvert!
+I hope this shows you just how much I, like many introverts, hate talking on the phone.
+I used to think there was something wrong with me, but now I’ve accepted that this behavior is simply the most comfortable way for me to deal with such situations.
+There are indeed times when a call is inevitable, so I suck it up and pick up the phone — but in most cases, emailing works just fine.
+The same trick applies to other services.
+There’s almost always a way to contact a company via their website chat bot or email.
+Less phone stress = happier introvert!

 I used to feel ashamed of myself in these situations, but now I know what’s best for me, so I act accordingly.
-I’ve embraced who I am — and sometimes even find myself laughing at my funny introvert moments.
+I have embraced who I am, and sometimes I even find myself laughing at my funny introvert moments.